DS-100/debugging-guide/regex/regex.md

 Notice how the `regex=` argument has a default value of `False`, causing `pandas` to treat `pat` like a normal `Python` string.
 Make sure to set `regex=True` if you're using RegEx!

 ### `Value Error: pattern contains no capture groups`
 These errors usually occur when using `s.str.extract` or `s.str.extractall`.
-Read more about in RegEx [course notes](https://ds100.org/course-notes/regex/regex.html#extraction-with-pandas).
+Read more about it in RegEx [course notes](https://ds100.org/course-notes/regex/regex.html#extraction-with-pandas).
 This error means that your RegEx pattern does not match anything in the given `Series` of strings.
 To debug this, try putting your pattern into `s.str.extract` and `s.str.extractall` and use example strings from the Series as test cases.

 ### When do I need to escape characters?